 This page is dedicated to the men and women of The Movement who sacrificed so much in the name of justice and human rights.

-Other than photos of my wife and children, this is perhaps my most meaningful possession.
-This letter from Emmett Till’s mother, was a significant component in the healing of my heart.
-When I learned of the murder of Emmett Till (which many historians cite as the unofficial beginning of the Civil Rights Movement), I was devastated in an unhealthy way.
+Other than photos of my family, this letter from Emmett Till’s mother is perhaps my most meaningful possession.
+Many historians cite Emmett Till’s murder as the unofficial beginning of the Civil Rights Movement.
 To this day, I have never stopped thinking about Emmett and the men who were never brought to justice…even though he was murdered many years before I was born.
 I poured-out my heart in a letter to his mother, Mamie Till-Mobley expressing the burden I had about her son’s death.
 In the letter, I committed to telling others about Emmett.
 Receiving this response from Mrs. Till-Mobley did more for me than words can express.
 She passed away in 2003.

 Marie Foster, known as “Mother Foster”, was someone that always made me feel especially welcome in Selma.
 Generous with her time and with anecdotes about Dr. King and the particulars of the Voting Rights Movement, she never failed to greet with a genuine smile and friendly conversation.
 Ms. Foster was one of the original eight members of the Dallas County Voters League, a group that came to be called the “Courageous Eight” and worked with Dr. Martin Luther King Jr. and other civil rights leaders to make Selma the center of a national crusade.
 She was later called ”the mother of the voting rights movement” by its local organizers.
 She tried eight times to register to vote before succeeding; she had already started coaching blacks on how to pass the deliberately bewildering voter registration tests.
 She was clubbed at the foot of the Edmund Pettus Bridge when state troopers stopped the first march from Selma to Montgomery on March 7.
 Two days later, she tried to hobble forward in another march, one that was stopped peacefully.
 On March 11, when President Lyndon B. Johnson went on national television to announce that he would send Congress a strong voting rights bill, it was in Mrs. Foster’s living room where Dr. King famously watched and wept at the news.
 When the march was finally permitted to begin on March 21, two weeks later, Mrs. Foster walked 50 miles in five days with injured knees.
 Mother Foster passed away in 2003.

 Joanne Bland is quite literally a God-send.
 In 1993, while in Washington, D.C. for the 30th Anniversary of the March On Washington, I picked up a flyer off of the ground for the 30th Anniversary of “Bloody Sunday” in Selma.
-I wouldn’t know until after developing a friendship with Joanne in Selma two years later that she was the person who had dropped that flyer in Washington, D.C.!
+I wouldn’t know until after developing a friendship with Joanne in Selma two years later that, as the sole person advertising the Bloody Sunday anniversary, she was the person who brought that flyer to Washington, D.C.!
 Due to the flyer, I arrived in Selma, Alabama on my first of many visits in 1995.
 Joanne insisted that I stay with her in her home and told me that my presence in Selma reminded her of the whites who came from all over the country in response to Dr. King’s call (immediately after “Bloody Sunday”).
 I stayed several days and always stay with her when I am in Selma.
 During every visit, we stay up into the wee hours of the morning discussing the Civil Rights Movement and the people who were involved.
-Since my visits are during the annual commemoration of “Bloody Sunday”, these all-night discussions often include Selma natives, Freedom Singers, and Pastors who all participated in “Bloody Sunday” and other campaigns for justice during the 60’s (with me normally doing the listening).
+Since my visits are during the annual commemoration of “Bloody Sunday”, these all-night discussions often include Selma natives, Freedom Singers, and Pastors who all participated in “Bloody Sunday” and other campaigns for justice during the 60’s.

 Joanne is the co-founder of the National Voting Rights Museum and personally witnessed the famous “Bloody Sunday” attack on March 7, 1965 as a child.